Wakoma/Lokal/roles/mail/README.md

 ## Variables to set

-You only need to set a `lokal_secret` that will act as a seed for other passwords and a `password_admin` that you will be using every time when you will be asked to login as an admin user.
+You only need to set a `lokal_secret` that will act as a seed for other passwords and a `admin_password` that you will be using every time when you will be asked to login as an admin user.
 An admin person in LDAP with this password will be created.
 HTTP simple auth will use this password as well (for protecting services that don't have own authentication such